Showing posts with label Indian History. Show all posts

 15. Cree: Indigenous Tribe & Chiefs.

-16. Crow: Crow tribe's name is Apsáalooke "ahp-SAH-loo-keh," Indigenous Tribe & Chiefs.
+16. Crow: The crow tribe's name is Apsáalooke "ahp-SAH-loo-keh," Indigenous Tribe & Chiefs.

 17. Delaware: A Tribe - called initially the Lenape tribe, aka Munsee and Unami bands.